What You Can Do

 All US Military persons returning home are at a higher risk of suicide than non military persons.
 Education and mental health treatment are essential to saving our service members lives.

 There can be no excuse for our US Veterans to be suffering or homeless.
-This is a shameful testament as to the appreciation and value we place on the brave individuals who risked everything for the defense of our country.
+This is a shameful testament as to the appreciation and value we place on the brave individuals who risked everything for the defense of you, your family, your community, our country.

 Life is stressful enough without the added burden and pain of watching your brothers and sisters in arms being blown apart.
 To survive this horror and return home with no support, expected to move on, is an atrocity.